TheHenryWills/CountryWrangler/docs/normalize/tld.md

     Although Top-Level Domains (TLDs) appear to be straightforward as they consist of only Alpha-2 codes, there are exceptions to this rule.
 For example, the TLD for the United Kingdom is `.uk`, while the corresponding ISO-3361-1 Alpha-2 code is `GB`.
 ISO codes `BV`, `BL`, `MF`, `SJ`, `GB`, and `UM` are not used for country code top-level domains.
 Additionally, there are numerous geographic top-level domains, such as `.london`, `.berlin`, and `.wien`, which CountryWrangler supports (although this feature can be optionally turned off).

-!!! warning "Does not process full domain names!"

-    This function only operates on Top-Level Domains (TLDs) like `.co.uk` and does not process full domain names such as `hotmail.co.uk`.
-To use this function with a full domain name, you must first extract the TLD using URLWrangler.

 ## Usage Example